 5 simple tips for camping in winter

-You've got the checklist, now we've got a few hot tips to help you use that camping gear and stay warm and cosy on your winter camping trip.
+You've got the checklist, now we've got a few hot tips to help you stay warm and toasty on your winter camping trip.

 1. Choosing the right shelter & bedding

 When it comes to choosing a tent for winter camping expeditions, don’t skimp on quality.
-You should look for a dome or tunnel-shaped four or five-season tent because they keep the heat in better and snow / rain will easily run off the top.
-I love Black Diamond tents and have used them for years in many different environments.
+You should look for a dome or tunnel-shaped four or five-season tent because they keep the heat in better and snow/rain will easily run off the top.

-Choose a 4-5 season sleeping bag for optimal insulation.
+Choose a four to five season sleeping bag for optimal insulation.
 I prefer down filled bags for their superior warmth and low pack weight.
 A mummy-shaped bag will keep you warmer than a rectangle bag, but they don't provide as much room for taller, broad-shouldered campers.
-I love my Macpac down filled sleeping bag for base camping and hiking in cooler weather.

 And if you're travelling light, a swag is always a great way to sleep in the great outdoors.
 If using a swag, I recommend setting up a tarp to keep the rain and snow out in a downpour or heavy snow storm.
 A tarp is one of the most useful and versatile items you can take on any camping trip.
 Camping in the rain doesn't have to suck, just make sure you come prepared for the conditions to change.